taooptimization-spec/Tao-Optimizer/README.md

   * Low End II: Extreme low-end configuration for maximum performance.
 Good for devices that are weaker than the tool's benchmark.
   * Balanced: Balanced between performance and visuals.
   * High Performance: Advanced optimization for high-end machines (TBA)
-  * Rollback Presets: A default preset rollback in case problems occur.
+  * Default Low Presets: A default low preset rollback in case problems occur.

   **Resolution Support**
   * Customize your preferred game resolution when applying optimization presets.